Grate-Oracle-Lewot/GrateCrystal/README.md

 The whole point of that setting is to make the game harder.
 Turning off computer items along with yours would be more of a sidegrade.
 Anyway, both are off in the Battle Tower.

-# How come Nuzlocke mode doesn't have infinite Rare Candies?
+# Why no way to instantly grow to the next level cap?

-Because the mode can be turned off, so that would be abusable.
+Because level caps can be turned off, so that would be abusable.

 # Why no starter build for my favorite Pokémon?